theflakes/Linux_Forensic_Harvester/README.md

         This tool comes with no warranty or support.
         If anyone chooses to use it, you accept all responsibility and liability.

-This tool must be run as root.
+If not run as root, not all telemetry can be harvested.

 Usage:
   lin_fh [--ip <ip> --port <port>]